 Child-Friendly Safari Lodges in South Africa

-The Eastern Cape is a laid-back and affordable malaria-free destination that is perfect for first-timers or those holidaymakers doing a self-drive road trip along the Garden Route from Cape Town.
+The Eastern Cape is a laid-back and affordable malaria-free destination that is perfect for a safari for kids or those holidaymakers doing a self-drive road trip along the Garden Route from Cape Town.
 At Kwandwe Ecca Lodge, children become honorary members of the Blue Crane Conservation Club, named after South Africa’s endangered national bird.
 As 'Blue Craners', they get animal checklists, take a pledge to 'live green' and learn about conservation on the excellent 'Bugs & Bones Walk' to identify animal droppings, tracks and skills, and the rich insect life of the wilderness.